 If something's faulty - in other words, it breaks the SAD FART rules - returning it speedily is crucial.

-Within four weeks: You can usually still get a full refund as you're unlikely to be seen as having 'accepted' the goods.
+Within 30 days: You can usually still get a full refund due to what’s called your ‘short-term right to reject’.
 After that, only expect an exchange, repair or part-refund.

 Within six months: The shop must prove the item wasn't faulty when the transaction took place.
 After that period, you must prove it was.

 DO write 'it's a gift' on receipts

 Legally, only the person who purchased the item has a right to return faulty goods.
 Yet if the assistant writes it's a gift and who it's for on your receipt as well as their copy (the debit/credit card slip), the rights are transferred.